louis-she/ai4code/solution.md

 The number of cell in segments(N) here is a super important hyperparameters.
 A large N will speed up training and inference, small N can bring more context information.
 I ended up chosing N = 16 and sequence max length = 384.

-## Other important tricks
+## Task related tricks

-* Training with language modeling
+**Training with language modeling**

 There is actually a third head of my model, which is used as language modeling.
 The input for that head is <previous_cell_encode&gt; + <anchor_cell_encode&gt; + <next_cell_encode&gt;, positive means that the three is continouse, negative means not continouse, they are just randomly pick from the notebook(but not the previous and next ones).

-* <pad&gt; is a wast
+**<pad&gt; is a wast**

 I try to keep as many information as possible, and reduce <pad> tokens.
 Given the following markdown cell and code cells, how can we cut-off to keep a length of 384?
 Instead cut every cell a fixed length, I used the following method showed by the figma.
+Or have a look at the [test case](https://github.com/louis-she/ai4code/blob/master/tests/test_utils.py#L6).

 ![sequence-ensembling](./assets/sequence-ensembling.png)